cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 // DenomTrace contains the base denomination for ICS20 fungible tokens and the souce tracing
 // information
 message DenomTrace {
-  // chain of port/channel identifiers used for tracing the souce of the fungible token string trace = 1;
+  // chain of port/channel identifiers used for tracing the source of the fungible token string trace = 1;
   // base denomination of the relayed fungible token string base_denom = 2;